touying-typ/touying-typ.github.io/docs/build-your-own-theme.md

 ![image](https://github.com/touying-typ/touying/assets/34951714/03c5ad02-8ff4-4068-9664-d9cfad79baaf)

 ## Conclusion

 Congratulations!
 You've created a simple and elegant theme.
 Perhaps you may find that Touying introduces a wealth of concepts, making it initially challenging to grasp.
 This is normal, as Touying opts for functionality over simplicity.
 However, thanks to Touying's comprehensive and unified approach, you can easily extract commonalities between different themes and transfer your knowledge seamlessly.
-You can also save global variables, modify existing themes, or switch between themes effortlessly, showcasing the benefits of Touying's decoupling and object-oriented programming.
+You can also save global variables, modify existing themes, or switch between themes effortlessly, showcasing the benefits of Touying's decoupling.